rahmed-dev/nextstack-erp/docs/prd/product-scope.md

 - **Accounting foundation:**
   - Chart of Accounts suitable for freelancers/small agencies.
   - GL Entry, Journal Entry, Sales Invoice, Purchase Invoice, Payment doctypes wired together so posted entries keep the ledger accurate.
+  - A per-entity master (`Entity`) holding base currency and default accounts, and an accounting settings surface (`AccountingSettings` single DocType) that controls numbering patterns and ageing rules in a configurable way rather than via hard-coded logic.
   - Basic General Ledger view (filter by account and date range).

 - **Platform & architecture:**